Chukwuebukaoguejiofo/Programming_cheat_sheets/osi_model/osi_model.md

 - OSI is rarely actually implemented, as few network products or standard tools keep all related functions together in well-defined layers as related to the model.

-- The TCP/IP protocols, which define the Internet, do not map cleanly to the OSI model.
+- The TCP/IP protocols, which define the Internet, do not map cleanly to the OSI model. see this link: https://www.thegeekstuff.com/2011/11/tcp-ip-fundamentals/

 ###### The Seven Layers of the OSI Model